 You can also put liquids in your checked luggage (as long as they’re not prohibited items).
-But of course, if you do this, please make sure the liquids are sealed really well!
+However, if you do this, you should make sure the liquids are sealed really well so that they don't come up while being transported beneath the aircraft.
 The last thing you need on a business trip is to have your shampoos or other liquids leak all over your business suit or wardrobe.

 Travelers can also declare larger containers of selected liquids, such as baby formula or medications at the checkpoint.
-Airport screeners will generally allow them in moderate quantities.
-Declared liquids don’t have to be in zip-top bags.
+Airport screeners will generally allow them in moderate quantities, and declared liquids don’t have to be in zip-top bags.

-Medications, baby formula and food, and breast milk are allowed in reasonable quantities exceeding three ounces and are not required to be in the zip-top bag.
-Declare these items for inspection at the checkpoint.
+Medications, baby formula and food, and breast milk are allowed in reasonable quantities exceeding three ounces, but you'll need to declare these items for inspection at the checkpoint.
 Also, it's worth noting that TSA screeners do allow you to bring ice through the security checkpoint as long as it's ice (i.e., it's frozen).
 So if you bring ice, make sure to dump out any water before you hit the security checkpoint.

-Examples of liquids that can be in excess of the 3.4 once rule include:
+Examples of liquids that can be in excess of the 3.4-ounce rule include:

 - Baby formula, breast milk, and juice (for babies)

 - Both prescription and over-the-counter medications